skinnyfads/jcnf/README.md

 ## Usage

 In order to to use this, you can start by opening your terminal, and type any command that are wrong or simply doesn't exist.
-Look at this image, this is the moment when I type `nvum` command instead of `nvim`
+Look at this image, this is the moment when I type `pinf` command instead of `ping`

 ![japanize command-not-found preview](https://s10.gifyu.com/images/Recording-2023-04-14-at-09.28.04.gif)